 1. Eagle Effigy. (marker for the bird effigy mentioned in the Mendota marker) (Submitted on September 1, 2010, by William J. Toman of Green Lake, Wisconsin.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 29, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 607 times since then.
+It was originally submitted on August 29, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 659 times since then and 8 times this year.
 Photos: 1. submitted on August 29, 2010, by William J. Toman of Green Lake, Wisconsin.
 2. submitted on August 30, 2010, by William J. Toman of Green Lake, Wisconsin. • Bill Pfingsten was the editor who published this page.